cardano-scaling/alba/design/design.md

 algorithm.

 How will parameters be chosen / computed?
-I propose that we separate parameter derivation for the actual ALBA code.
+I propose that we separate parameter derivation from the actual ALBA code.
 This means that converting user friendly parameters such as n_p, n_f, lambdas to algorithm specific parameters such as d, q should be done separately and ahead of time.